-The sweeping nature of views to the outlying hills is valued by residents and makes an important contribution to the landscape character of the parish.
+Residents value the green spaces within the settlement areas as well as the sweeping nature of views to the outlying hills, both of which make an important contribution to the landscape character of the parish.

-Development proposals should therefore respect the open nature of existing settlement pockets and sustain these widespread views of surrounding hills such as Garway, Hay Bluff and the Black Mountains.
+Development proposals should therefore respect the open nature that green spaces provide within the settlements as well as sustaining the widespread views over fields to surrounding hills such as Garway, Hay Bluff and the Black Mountains.